KnutAM/SolidMechanics/Stress.md

 ![](/assets/StressTetrahedron.svg)

 ### Relationship between areas
 To be able to use this, we need to determine the relationship between the four areas.
 To this end, we will use the divergence theorem.
-If we consider a vector function $\tv{v}(\tv{x})$ defined inside and in the viscinity of a closed body $\Omega$ with the boundary $\Gamma$, the Gauss (divergence) theorem states
+If we consider a vector function $\tv{a}(\tv{x})$ defined inside and in the viscinity of a closed body $\Omega$ with the boundary $\Gamma$, the Gauss (divergence) theorem states
 \begin{align}
 \int_\Omega \div{\tv{a}} \dif \Omega &= \int_\Gamma \tv{a}\cdot\tv{n} \dif \Gamma \\
 \int_\Omega a_j \nabla_j \dif \Omega &= \int_\Gamma a_j n_j \dif \Gamma